-The Medal of Honor Character Development Program teaches courage, commitment, integrity, sacrifice, citizenship, and patriotism to students through educationally grounded lessons developed by teachers for teachers.
+The Medal of Honor Character Development Program is a free resource which teaches courage, commitment, integrity, sacrifice, citizenship, and patriotism to students through educationally grounded lessons developed by teachers for teachers.
 These six values are embodied in the Medal of Honor and exemplified in the actions for which it has been awarded.

-Both the elementary and secondary resources of the Character Development Program teach students to recognize and exemplify these values, making them useful as a classroom management system or a tool to create a positive and healthy school culture.
-The lessons feature extraordinary military and civilian stories, providing students examples to live by.
+Both the elementary and secondary resources of the Character Development Program teach students to recognize and exemplify these values, making them useful as Social Emotional Learning resources, as a classroom management system, or as a tool to create a positive and healthy school culture.
+These character education lessons feature extraordinary military and civilian stories, providing students with concrete examples to live by.
 Because the lessons are grounded in cross-curricular academics, most teachers can incorporate them into an existing unit and double the accomplishments in their precious teaching minutes.
 Built to be flexible, the program is appropriate for public, private, charter, homeschool, and extra-curricular settings.

 The elementary resource assignments and activities fit efficiently into existing disciplines, time periods, and schedules.